torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 WebSockets are very useful for *push* types of applications, where data may be actively and continously loaded into a dynamic Javascript-based user interface.
-The WebSockets protocol operates on top of TCP/IP, and involve passing discrete "frames" of arbitrary between the two endpoints.
+The WebSockets protocol operates on top of TCP/IP, and involve passing discrete "frames" of arbitrary data between the two endpoints.

 While supporting basic WebSockets could be useful, we decided to layer on some more useful technology, in the form of STOMP.